Faculty of Medicine

 - pH of weak acids and bases.
 Degree of dissociation (a) and dissociation constants (Ka and Kb).
 Definition of pKa and pKb.
 Acid-base indicators

-- Specific and equivalent conductance of strong and weak electrolytes
+- Specific and equivalent conductance of strong and weak electrolytes (only for EM students)

 - Titration curves of strong electrolytes.
 Relative strength of acids and bases.
 Acidic strength and the molecular structure of hydrogen halides and oxoacids